-Why Update the Beaver Lake Master Plan?
+Why Update the Clearwater Lake Master Plan?

-The current Beaver Lake Master Plan was developed 40 years ago and is outdated.
-The master plan revision will classify the government lands around the lake based on environmental and socioeconomic considerations, public input, and an evaluation of past, present, and forecasted trends.
+The current Clearwater Lake Master Plan was developed over 50 years ago and is outdated.
+The master plan revisions will classify the government lands around the lakes based on environmental and socioeconomic considerations, public input, and an evaluation of past, present, and forecasted trends.